Lake Adger Parkway waterfront lot on north-facing cove, Mill Spring NC

 One acre on a north-facing cove.
 145 feet of shoreline.
 A floating dock already in place.

 This isn’t about the view from the house — it’s about being on the water.
-Lake Adger is a private, spring-fed lake surrounded by wooded hillsides.
+Lake Adger is a spring-fed lake surrounded by wooded hillsides.
 Quiet.
 Clean.
-No public access, no jet skis, no chaos.
+The lake has a public boat ramp managed by the NC Wildlife Resources Commission, but jet skis and water skiing are prohibited — keeping the water calm and the atmosphere unhurried.

 The lot has a gentle slope down to the water, with a gravel driveway and path already laid.
 The orientation means morning sun on the dock, afternoon shade from the trees.
-You’re looking across the cove at woods, not neighbors.
+You’re looking across the cove at wooded shoreline — a few homes are visible through the trees in winter, tucked behind foliage in summer.

 The Lake Adger community includes equestrian and hiking trails, and you’re minutes from Tryon International Equestrian Center and FETA trails.
 This is foothills living — not mountain elevation, not lowcountry heat.
 Mild winters, warm summers, four real seasons without the extremes.